toxidity-18/Plp-Software-Engineering-Course/Python_Development/Wk2/Python.md

   - .count , count how many items are on a list .
   - .sort , arranges the list in ascending to descending order .
   - .clear , this is the ultimate delete feature .Removes all the items on a list .
+### Iterating through a list .
+1) Using loops to iterate over elements inside a list .

+   - Print out the element separately as it loops over them thus assigning them to the given variable .

+### List comprehension .
+1) This is another form of creating list through use of expressions and for statement inside [].